centrica-engineering/nucleus-docs/docs/components/ns-tab.md

+---
+description: Tab component.
+---

 # ns-tab

 ## Introduction

-> The singular tab that dictates what the area is about
+> The singular tab that dictates what the area is about.

 The tab is the button that can be clicked to change the content in the `ns-tabs`.
 It shows the user what content there is with a heading and an optional icon.